MaheshGonugunta15/DoctorAppointment/README.md

+Project Title:
-Project Name: Doctor Appointment System
+Doctor Appointment System

 Description:
-A web-based application that allows patients to book appointments with doctors online.
-The system helps manage doctor schedules, patient information, and appointment bookings efficiently.
-It provides an easy interface for patients to view doctor availability and schedule appointments.
+Developed a web-based Doctor Appointment System that allows patients to book and manage appointments with doctors online.
+The system streamlines doctor scheduling, patient management, and appointment handling.
+Additionally, integrated an LLM-based chatbot to assist patients with appointment queries, basic health guidance, and navigation support.

-Tech Stack:
-Python
-Flask
-MySQL
-HTML
-CSS
-JavaScript

-Features:
+Key Features:

-User registration and login
-Patient dashboard for booking appointments
-View available doctors and schedules
-Book and manage appointments
-Admin panel for managing doctors and appointments
-Secure database management using MySQL
-Responsive user interface
+Implemented user authentication (registration/login) for patients and admin Developed patient dashboard to book, view, and manage appointments Enabled users to view doctor availability and schedules in real-time Built admin panel to manage doctors, appointments, and system data Integrated LLM-based chatbot to handle patient queries and provide assistance Designed responsive UI for seamless user experience across devices Managed structured data using MySQL for secure and efficient storage

+Technologies Used:
+Python, Flask, MySQL, HTML, CSS, JavaScript, REST APIs, LLM Integratio